 - Basic soundness verification

-- Covers approximately 80% of typical chimney systems
+- Covers roughly 80% of typical chimney systems

-- Before the installation of any new heating appliance
+- Before you hook up any new heating appliance

-- Includes video camera inspection of the entire flue interior
+- Includes a video camera run through the whole flue interior

-- Examination of attic, crawlspace, and accessible areas
+- A look through the attic, crawlspace, and other accessible spots

 Level 3 Inspection ($600-$1,200+)

-- Involves removing building components to access concealed areas
+- We start opening up building components to reach hidden areas

 Cleaning Services Pricing Structure